workos/php-example-applications/php-sso-example/README.md

 3. Edit lines 14 of `router.php` to declare the connectionID.

-4. Create a new file called `.env` and enter your API Key and Client ID from the WorkOS Dashboard.
+4. Create a new file called `.env` and enter your API Key, Client ID, and Organization ID from the WorkOS Dashboard.

 ```
 WORKOS_API_KEY="your_api_key"
 WORKOS_CLIENT_ID="your_client_id"
+WORKOS_ORGANIZATION_ID="your_organization_id"
 ```

 ## Running the app